Amid unanswered questions, council delays vote on sale of historic Raleigh property

 “That piece of land is the biggest damn eyesore,” McCrory said.

 The 10-member council was missing one of its members, Attorney General Roy Cooper.
-On Monday, McCrory released an online video conceding the election to Cooper, whose margin of victory stood at about 0.2 percent of votes cast.
+On Monday, McCrory conceded the election to Cooper, whose margin of victory stood at about 0.2 percent of votes cast.

-In recent days, a small group of preservationists had asked the council to turn down the sale and consider ways to restore at least part of the Dawson site, known as Caswell Square, as a public park.
+In recent days, a small group of preservationists had asked the council to turn down the sale of the Dawson Street site, because it occupies a corner of one Caswell Square, of the five squares included the original 1792 plan for Raleigh.
+They’d like the state to consider ways to restore at least part of Caswell Square as a public park.

-Caswell Square Medical had planned to buy the three vacant state-owned buildings, and restore two of the buildings for use as medical offices.
+Caswell Square Medical had planned to buy the three vacant state-owned buildings, and restore two of them for use as medical offices.

 McCrory was critical of the old steam plant, which has sat abandoned for more than two decades, calling it an embarrassment that many people don’t notice as they drive by.